Get ready to revamp your ab workout routine with this list of effective ab exercises for women.

-- Keeping your abs engaged, bend your leg, bringing your right knee toward your left shoulder.
+- Keeping your midsection engaged, bend your leg, bringing your right knee toward your left shoulder.
 Return to the starting position and repeat with the left leg.

 9. Leg Lifts

-- Lie on an exercise or yoga mat and using your abs, raise your legs, so they’re extended upward directly over your hips.
+- Lie on an exercise or yoga mat, and using your abdomen, raise your legs so they’re upright directly over your hips.

 - Rest your palms down at your sides or clasp them behind your head.
 Contract your abdominals, and use your lower abs to lift your legs off the floor.
 Keep your lower back and glutes on the floor.